tuzz/number_chains/README.md

 27 = 3 + 23 + 1 -> three plus twenty three plus one (27 letters)
 ```

+## Plotting chains

 I also added a task that plots these chains in three-dimensions using
 [gnuplot](http://www.gnuplot.info/).
+It orders the numbers in each summation
+then uses the first as the x-coordinate, second as y and third as z.
-You can run it with `bundle exec rake plot`
+You can run it with `bundle exec rake plot` and will need to install `gnuplot`
-and will need to install `gnuplot` for it to work.
-Here's the plot for the above
+for it to work.
+Here's the plot for the above chain:
-chain:

 ![Plot](./plot.gif)

+The code that finds this chain can be found on the `three-dimensions` branch.

 ## How do I run it